GuillaumeBeBoop/ColorPicker-Python/README.md

 Feel free to contact me if you have any troubles :
 On twitter : @GuillaumeBeboop

-This app is under Creative Commons BY SA NC license.
+This app is under GNU GENERAL PUBLIC LICENSE Version 3
-This means, you can use, share alike but not make a commecial use

 Thx for reading this, Have a great day ! :)